Venktesh-Kavi/go-programming/learning_go/why_go.md

 #### Concurrency & Parallelism Handling in Compiled and Interpreted Languages

 * Concurrency is the feel of multiple tasks running simaltaneously.
 (The reason its a feel, is because the CPU context switches depending on the scheduler).
-* Parallelism is diving a task into smaller units and acting on it parallely. (parallelism can be achieved only if have multiple cores).
+* Parallelism is dividing a task into smaller units and acting on it parallely. (parallelism can be achieved only if have multiple cores).

 * Large part of the 20 century languages were developed in a time where there only single core processors.
-Concurrency and distributing tasks were a luxury.
+Concurrency and distributing tasks were a points of research.
 * Over the period of time as we entered the 21st century the chip development was more skewed towards increasing the number of cores rather than building a single CPU with a large core (transistors) (This could be due to clock frequencies, thermal desipation and other factors).
 * For most the languages in the 20th century concurrency/parallelism was a after thought.
 * Enter Go (21st century centered around ease of concurrent programming)